cvajira/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-21](./PA1_template_files/figure-html/unnamed-chunk-21.png)

-Now according to graphs we can see that there is no significant diference in activity between weekdays and weekends(Eventhough there is more movements in weekends, patterns of activity look like more or less same).
+Now according to graphs we can see that there is no significant difference in activity between weekdays and weekends(Even though there is more movements in weekends, patterns of activity look like more or less same).